-If mobile developers are responsible for creating the “worldwide app internet,” then Generation Z, the world’s first truly “global generation,” are the first to consume it fully.
-They might live mountains and oceans apart, but Gen Zers cohabit the same mobile games, browse similar e-commerce apps and communicate with each other via the same social media — and they tend to favor apps that share similar characteristics globally: apps that are easy to use but fun; apps that give their users freedom to share on social media without being harshly judged; and — at least for those apps requiring purchase — apps that offer the greatest value for their market price.
+If mobile developers are responsible for creating the worldwide app internet, then Generation Z, the world’s first truly “global generation,” are the first to consume it fully.
+They might live oceans apart, but Gen Zers cohabit the same mobile games, browse similar e-commerce apps and communicate with each other via the same social media.
+What's more, they tend to favor apps that share similar characteristics globally: apps that are easy to use but fun; apps that give them freedom to share on social media without being harshly judged; and—at least for those apps requiring purchase—apps that offer the greatest value for their market price.

-Keeping these tendencies in mind, we bring you some tips on designing apps for the iGen.
+Keeping this in mind, we bring you some tips on designing apps for the iGen.

 If you’re going to build an app, make sure it doesn’t take up too much space on “Z” phones.
-They’re too busy taking photos and videos and unless it’s something they use daily, they’re not going to give it the time of day.
-Your app is taking up precious memory and it’s a privilege for it to stay there.
+Apps take up precious memory, and it’s a privilege for any app to take up residence alongside Gen Zers' photos and videos.
 In fact, research from Roko Labs indicates that an app taking up too much space is one of the main reasons Gen Zers delete them from their phones.
-If you go and create an unwieldy app with slow loading times, bulky SDKs and too many ads served... your app will be the first on the chopping block.
+If you create an unwieldy app with slow loading times, bulky SDKs and too many ads served, your app will be the first on the chopping block.

 2. Let them share what they want, but control how they share it

 You’ll notice similar worldwide trends among Gen Zers when it comes to social media privacy.
 In a world where social media reputation can make or break a Gen Zer’s reputation in real life, these trends shouldn’t come as any surprise.
-One recent study showed American teens favoring Snapchat and its ability to make messages disappear instantly once seen.
+Case in point: American teens love of Snapchat and its ability to make messages disappear instantly once seen.
 Gen Zers use the app up to 11 times per day on average to keep up with their friends.
-This is very different than earlier generations who prefer to rely on other social media networks like Facebook and Twitter, which are less anonymous.
-American Gen Zers still enjoy the notion of breaking the internet with the collective weight of their likes, loves and Instagram selfies, but they’re cautious about how they share that information lives on.
+This is very different than earlier generation' preference for Facebook and Twitter, which are less anonymous.
+American Gen Zers still enjoy the notion of breaking the Internet with the collective weight of their likes, favorites and Instagram selfies, but they’re cautious about how they share that information.

 3. Give them something they find value in

-So this is a tricky nut to crack.
+So, this is a tricky nut to crack.
 Gen Zers seem to share a dislike for apps that aren’t free to download.
 But not everything on the iOS App Store comes for free.
-In fact, there are some paid-for apps that nevertheless hold a strong allure for college students.
+In fact, there are some paid-for apps that hold a strong allure for college students.
 Paid apps like Evernote, iStudiez Pro Legend and Quizlet Go all help students get through the day-to-day mechanics of studying.
-Similarly, apps like Tinder, Bumble and Hinge offer students better chances at finding dates on-campus or off campus — but the best features of these apps are frequently ones they need to pay for in order to unlock.
+Similarly, apps like Tinder, Bumble and Hinge help students find dates on- or off-campus, but the best features of these apps are frequently ones they need to pay for in order to unlock.

-One way of getting students to splurge on apps is through offering exclusive incentives for apps they need or want to buy.
+One way of getting students to splurge on apps is by offering exclusive incentives for apps they need or want to buy.
 Think of how Amazon, the second-most popular app for teens and collegiates, rewards students with its Amazon Prime Student.
-Kids can save money when buying university essentials like groceries, music and the latest in flash-factor electronics — and still have extra in the bank to pay their tuition.
+Kids can save money when buying university essentials like groceries, music and the latest in flash-factor electronics—and still have extra in the bank to pay their tuition.

 4. Don't create an app in a vacuum

 Gen Z is finicky — so don’t take this all as a one-size-fits-all approach.
-Whether you see it or not, marketing, consumer insights, data, and even your PR, ecommerce or HR teams could be a great place to start as far as building the right app for your brand.
-See what the Zs are loving, what they’re hating on, what’s trending via your social channels and see if any gaps exist where an app might help.
+See what the Zs are loving, what they’re hating on, what’s trending via your social channels and identify any gaps exist where an app might help.
 The more you get to know Gen Z and what makes them tick at the personal level, the more educated and better suited you’ll be to create the best app to reflect your brand.

 When it comes to building apps for Gen Z, the playing field is no different.